Have a question on Sierra Wireless Connectivity?

 Our support is available to answer your questions and concerns.

-The compatible Web browsers are: Internet Explorer (9 and later), Mozilla Firefox, Google Chrome and Safari.
+The compatible web browsers are: Microsoft Edge, Mozilla Firefox, Google Chrome and Safari.

-Yes, you can suspend some of your SIMs you don’t use for a period of time of to prevent it to generate traffic on the network.
+Yes, you can suspend some of your SIMs you don’t use for a period of time to prevent them from generating traffic on the network.

 To Suspend a SIM:

-To benefit of the test ready mode, you simply need to activate the SIM on a Test Ready Mode compatible offer.
-For more details on Test Ready Mode, you can refer to the Life Cycle section of Monitor Refence.
+To benefit from the test ready mode, you simply need to activate the SIM on a Test Ready Mode compatible offer.
+For more details on Test Ready Mode, you can refer to the Life Cycle section of the Monitor Reference page.

 When a SIM card is suspended the traffic to and from the SIM card is blocked.
 The monthly subscription fee still applies.
 The SIM can easily be resumed.
 To terminate a SIM means that the SIM is decommissioned definitively from the network, there is no way to turn it back on.
 When a SIM is terminated, there is no more subscription cost associated with it.

-First reason can be that the service is not yet activated for your SIM.
+Connectivity service may not yet activated for your SIM.

-You can check in the Operation menu if an activation operation has already been launched on this system.
-If so, you can click on the operation to get the operation details.
+You can check under Monitor > Operations whether an activation operation has already been launched on your system.
+If so, you can click the operation to get more details.

 A badly configured APN or an APN not allocating the expected fixed IP address will result into the device not being able to communicate or receive data.

-A complete list of module pre-requesites are described in the Sierra Wireless Device requirements document.
+A complete list of module prerequisites is described in the Sierra Wireless Device requirements document.

 Please note that usage data is only updated in the usage widgets of the user interface every hour.
-Session history and timeline will display information fresh from the last 15 minutes, including whether a data session is currently started or not.
+Usage history and timeline will display the start (resp. stop) of data session in near real time (usually in a matter of seconds) and voice usages (VOICE, SMS, USSD) will be fresh from the last 15 minutes.

 When you place a SIM order to us, a status of this order is accessible from your AirVantage account.
 As soon as the order state is changed to shipped, we are supposed to send you an email with the information to track the parcel delivery (DHL or NorPost).